openstack/api-site/firstapp/source/durability.rst

         [<Container: name=fractals, provider=OpenStack Swift>]

 The next logical step is to upload an object.
-Find a photo of a goat online, name it :code:`goat.jpg` and upload it to your container :code:`fractals`:
+Find a photo of a goat on line, name it :code:`goat.jpg`, and upload it to your :code:`fractals` container:

 .. only:: libcloud